 2013 was a major year of growth for PACT.
 As more and more people became aware of our Military and Hospital Foster Programs we began receiving calls from all around the country.
 People drove their animals to Philadelphia from states as far away as Florida, South Carolina, Missouri, Illinois, Texas, California and all states in-between, and some even flew their pets to us to be placed with our quality foster homes.
 PACT started offering pet fostering to all hospital patients that were able to provide a solid “end date,” and began to work with animal lovers and fosters nationally to try to help more people around the country.
 PACT also began building relationships with local veterinarians, trainers, kennels, pet suppliers and groomers in the Delaware Valley who were interested in supporting PACT’s work.

 In 2015 and 2016, PACT continued to grow to help more people around the country, and saved more pets’ lives.
 By the end of 2016, we had placed over 400 pets in safe foster homes since our first year.
-In 2017, we placed 165 pets and in 2018, we are on target to place over 225 pets, for a total of over 800 animals placed since inception.
+In 2017, we placed 165 pets, in 2018 we placed 246 pets and in 2019 we placed 245 pets, for a total of over 1,000 animals placed since inception.

 Today, we are looking to expand our local as well as national infrastructure of vets, trainers, kennels, and volunteers.
-PACT is working towards the day when no beloved pets are unwillingly surrendered to shelters due to a temporary military or medical crisis.
+PACT is working towards the day when no beloved pets are unwillingly surrendered to shelters due to a temporary military, medical crisis, or other crisis.
 Can you help us make this happen?
 Become a foster home, volunteer, and/or donate today!